zoumpatianos/newman/README.md

 ### Monitoring
 By default newman uses a file based monitoring module.
 This creates one file per thread.
 The format of each file is a semicolon separated text file.
-To monitor the files' contents as the system is running, one can issue the following command:
+The columns of each file are the following: "mail service", "job id", "status" To monitor the files' contents as the system is running, one can issue the following command:

 ```bash